-The Mathematics department consists of eight teachers who have a real passion for mathematics and a desire to help pupils realise their potential.
+The Mathematics department consists of seven teachers who have a real passion for mathematics and a desire to help pupils realise their potential.
 It is no secret that maths is prevalent in any aspect of a person’s life, so it is a great pleasure to help young mathematicians develop their skills.
 Mathematicians at Thomas More have a vast amount of learning opportunities and experiences that stem from the classroom, but also branch out into enrichment clubs, competitions and trips.

 Students receive a personalised approach to all stages of education.
 We offer many levels of enrichment, intervention and support.
 We work hard to ensure that every student achieves their full potential.

 All pupils currently work towards the Edexcel GCSE (9-1) Mathematics specification.

 The subject content is divided into five areas:

 - Ratio, Proportion and Rates of Change

 Mathematics at Key Stage 3

 Pupils learn the fundamentals of each area at Key stage 3.
 This consists of understanding and using key mathematical terminology, applying mathematical methods and formulae and an introduction into problem solving.
 Progress is closely monitored and strategies are in place to encourage and promote further development within the subject.

 Mathematics at Key Stage 4